11 June, 2011

 "She did indeed," he said smiling at the young lady, who smiled a toothy grin back.

 "Mam'selle?"
 He questioned, but she shook her head and then looked at the menu, the grin even bigger on her face.
-She kept glancing around the large room filled with diners and I would look around, but I was clueless at what she saw or was looking for.
+She kept glancing around the large room filled with diners and I would look around, but I was clueless at what she was grinning about, saw or was looking for.

 Za menu